Raymond1134/Kinematica/docs/API.md

 ## Overview

 Kinematica is a lightweight 3D physics engine written in C++.
-It provides a simple API for creating and simulating rigid bodies, soft bodies, and constraints.

 ## Units